TomerAberbach/tomeraberbach.github.io/src/post/spotify-personal/post.md

 ## Contributing

-Pull requests and stars on the [Github repository](https://github.com/TomerAberbach/spotify-personal-auth) are always welcome.
+Pull requests and stars on the [GitHub repository](https://github.com/TomerAberbach/spotify-personal-auth) are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/TomerAberbach/spotify-personal-auth/issues/new).

 ## Running Tests